 Dying Cilantro – 12 Common Causes & How To Correct Issues

-Cilantro, also known as coriander, is a fragrant herb that adds flavor to many dishes.
-It has a wide range of uses in various cuisines and regions.
-However, cultivating it in your garden can be difficult as the plant is sensitive to even minor changes in its growing environment.
-In such cases, an error message may appear if the request cannot be processed.
+Coriander, also known as cilantro, is a fragrant herb that adds a distinctive flavor to a variety of dishes.
+It is widely known for its adaptability in various culinary cultures and regions.
+However, cultivating this herb in your own backyard can be difficult, as even minor changes to its growth conditions can greatly affect it.
+If any difficulties arise, an error message will be displayed stating that the request cannot be processed.

 Why is my cilantro dying?
 Cilantro can die for many reasons including inadequate watering, the wrong type of soil, poor light, not enough nutrients in the soil or too much fertilizer, excessive temperatures, wrong soil pH, pests, diseases, or getting rootbound in a small pot.